 Name of area Description 1.
-Menu bar It displays links to the pages including LiveIP settings.
-By default, the focus is on the IP Config page.
+It displays links to the pages including LivelP settings.
+Menu bar By default, the focus is on the IP Config page.
 2. General settings It features general settings related to the running or selected configuration.
 3. Channels area It features the logical IN and OUT channels.
 4. Video settings It displays the LiveIP settings of the physical video streams associated to the IN or OUT channel selected in the Channels area.